- Oregon Landlord-Tenant Law: An Overview

-- You must install working smoke and carbon monoxide detectors in the home, and if the detectors are battery-operated, you must also supply the first set of batteries.
+- You must install working smoke and carbon monoxide detectors in the home as per Oregon landlord tenant law, and if the detectors are battery-operated, you must also supply the first set of batteries.

 - Rent increases, utility cuts, and attempts to evict a tenant in retaliation for complaining to you or a government agency about unlivable conditions, discrimination, or other legal violations, or for joining or starting a tenants association, are all prohibited.